-6 Great Kids Books About Broken Bones and Skeleton Science
+Books About Broken Bones and Skeleton Science

 Best children’s books about broken bones and healing

-Sammy’s Broken Leg (Oh, No!) and the Amazing Cast that Fixed It
+Sammy’s Broken Leg (Oh, No!) and the Amazing Cast That Fixed It

-This relatable story starts with a child named Sammy jumping on a trampoline.
-All of a sudden – thump!
-Sammy falls and breaks her leg.
-Thanks to realistic details and whimsical illustrations about Sammy’s experience, kids will be prepared for the process of wearing a cast and rules they need to follow on the road to recovery.
-Sammy’s story also sheds light on practical tips, like wearing wearing earplugs when the doctors cut off the cast.
+Sammy’s story also sheds light on practical tips, like wearing earplugs when the doctors cut off the cast.
 Kids with broken bones will feel encouraged by this helpful story.

 Charlie is Broken!
 Charlie and Lola Book

-The popular Charlie and Lola series has a book about the challenges that happen when a bone gets broken.
-While planning a circus show, Charlie breaks his arm and all of his plans change.
 Charlie struggles with the unexpected limitations, and his sister, Lola, works hard to cheer him up.
 This sweet story celebrates sibling love and friendship during difficult times.

 Maria’s Marvelous Bones: Picture Book About How Broken Arms Get Better

-Like most kids, Maria loves to play and jump on her couch.
-Unfortunately, she loses her balance and falls off the top of the couch.
-Ouch!
-She cries and notices that her arm looks strange.
-Written by an orthopedic surgeon – a doctor that does surgery and fixes bones – children can learn about Maria’s hospital experience, including being put to sleep, waking up with a new cast, and getting x-rays.
+Written by an orthopedic surgeon – a doctor who does surgery and fixes bones – children can learn about Maria’s hospital experience, including being put to sleep, waking up with a new cast, and getting x-rays.
 The diverse, realistic illustrations make the book extra wonderful!

 Pedro’s Big Break: Chapter Book About Broken Bones